Troubleshooting

 - In HA Ingress, refresh the page from Home Assistant so the browser has a valid HA session/token.

-- If MA is HA-backed and builtin MA login rejects the credentials, retry and complete the HA MFA step instead of expecting a pure MA-password flow.
+- If MA is HA-backed and built-in MA login rejects the credentials, retry and complete the HA MFA step instead of expecting a pure MA-password flow.

 - Remember that the bridge stores the long-lived MA token, but not the password you entered.

-Empty state goes to the wrong place
+Empty-state shortcut goes to the wrong place

 - Add adapter → Configuration → Bluetooth with a blank adapter row ready.